Exclusive: Indonesia investors confident of shake-up at Bumi

 Rothschild owns just under 12 percent of Bumi Plc.

-Shares in Bumi Plc fell further after Tan's comments and closed 3.33 percent lower on Tuesday.
-On Wednesday, shares in its Indonesian unit Bumi Resources (BUMI.JK) fell two percent in a firmer Indonesian market.
+Shares in Bumi Plc fell further after Tan's comments, trading 3.15 percent lower by 1317 GMT.

 <^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^